operator-playground-io/Istio-operator-tile/cover.md

 ### Operator's features are as follows:

 The following features are supported:

 - The Banzai Cloud Istio operator automates the installation, upgrade, and operation of the Istio service mesh on Kubernetes.
 - convenient high-level abstractions that enable popular use-cases for controlling, managing and securing microservices.
 These include automated mTLS authentication, multi-
-- cluster federation, canary releases, and more.
+  cluster federation, canary releases, and more.
+- Istio makes it easy to create a network of deployed services with load balancing, service-to-service authentication, monitoring, and more, with few or no code changes in service code.
+- Istio is designed for extensibility and meets diverse deployment needs.

 ### Istio Operator Architecture